MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

   }

 This drawer manages an image whose format is *proprietary* .
-This example considers the third-party library is only able to draw the image in a bufer whose format is the same than the display format.
+This example considers that the third-party library is only able to draw the image in a bufer with the display format.
 Otherwise, the drawing is cancelled and the stub implementation is used.

 Thanks to the define ``UI_IMAGE_IDENTIFIER_PROPRIETARY_FORMAT``, this drawer uses the custom format ``6``.